microsoft/appcenter-cli/contributing.md

 Tests that call the appcenter-cli from PowerShell to execute against an App Center internal test environment live here.
 Files called \*Tests.ps1 run automatically.
 The [Pester test runner](https://github.com/pester/Pester/wiki/Pester) runs the tests.

-You can run theses tests locally, keeping in mind they will log on to your account and perform destructive operations.
+You can run theses tests against your own account, keeping in mind they will log on to your account and perform destructive operations.
 Consider using a dedicated testing account.
 Run the tests by [creating a user API token for App Center](https://docs.microsoft.com/en-us/appcenter/api-docs/#creating-an-app-center-user-api-token) and using it to call Invoke-FunctionalTests.ps1.
+To run against the production version of [App Center](https://appcenter.ms), pass `Environment` as `prod`.

 ## Naming conventions